arenaxr/arena-docs/content/overview/index.md

 Execution of applications in a Scene is managed by a local resource manager (ARTS) that is also part of the Realm.
 ARTS is responsible for dispatching, monitoring and migrating for execution of programs to available runtimes.

 In the future, we imagine ARTS will intelligently respond to available networking and compute resources, quality-of-service, and security policies.
-Currently, ARENA applications are compiled into WebAssembly.
-WebAssembly is an open standard that defines a portable binary-code format for executable programs similar to Assembly code, but currently supported by all major web browsers.
-WebAssembly is gaining traction outside of the browser as a lightweight, safe and secure option for serverless style computing with applications that need to retain state.
-There are compilers for many languages that target WebAssembly platforms including C, C++, Rust, Go and even Python interpreters.
-Within ARENA, we provide a WebAssembly runtime hosted in any connected browser device that can support safely running arbitrary code launched from any other connected target.
-We have stand-alone runtimes for Linux-capable devices and can even dispatch Ahead-of-Time (AOT) compiled WebAssembly to microcontrollers.
+Currently, ARENA applications are compiled into WASM.
+WASM is an open standard that defines a portable binary-code format for executable programs similar to Assembly code, but currently supported by all major web browsers.
+WASM is gaining traction outside of the browser as a lightweight, safe and secure option for serverless style computing with applications that need to retain state.
+There are compilers for many languages that target WASM platforms including C, C++, Rust, Go and even Python interpreters.
+Within ARENA, we provide a WASM runtime hosted in any connected browser device that can support safely running arbitrary code launched from any other connected target.
+We have stand-alone runtimes for Linux-capable devices and can even dispatch Ahead-of-Time (AOT) compiled WASM to microcontrollers.
 ARENA applications can span cloud, edge and device platforms in a totally network transparent manner with support for live migration (i.e. context swap across devices).
 This provides a powerful basis for extremely agile programs that operate in the dynamic distributed computing contexts we imagine in the future Spatial Web.

 # Next Steps
 You can learn the basics of the interface and [enter an ARENA scene](/content/overview/user-guide.html).
 Also learn about [building scenes](/content/overview/build.html), and how to develop [python programs](/content/overview/dev-guide.html) to define the behavior of your scenes.